-Diminished Value is the difference in the value of your car directly before and directly after collision repairs have been completed.
+In North Carolina, Diminished Value is the difference in the value of your car directly before and directly after collision repairs have been completed.
 After being repaired, your car has a bad Carfax or other vehicle history report.
 This is known as Inherent Diminished Value.
-Used-car buyers in North Carolina prefer to purchase cars that were never previously damaged so your car, by comparison, is less appealing; hence, it is worth less.
+Used-car buyers in North Carolina prefer to purchase cars that were never previously damaged so your car, by comparison, is less appealing meaning it is worth less.
 If there was frame/unibody damage or air bag deployment it is worth a lot less.
+How to apply for a diminished value claim in North Carolina?
 You can make a third-party diminished value claim against the insurance company of the driver who caused the accident.
-The first step is to obtain an automobile diminished value appraisal from a diminished value expert.
-The St. Lucie Appraisal Company services North Carolina by providing diminished value reports and expert witness testimony for owners of damaged vehicles.
-You may call 772-359-4300 or email us at email@example.com if you have questions or need more information about diminished value in North Carolina.
+The first step is to obtain an automobile diminished value appraisal from a North Carolina Licensed Auto Appraiser and Diminished Value Expert.
+The St. Lucie Appraisal Company, through AUTODIMINISHEDVALUE.COM, services North Carolina by providing diminished value and total loss dispute reports for owners of damaged vehicles.
+You may call 772-359-4300 or email us at firstname.lastname@example.org if you have questions or need more information about diminished value in North Carolina.

 Questions and Answers about Diminished Value in North Carolina